peeweek/VFXDoc/docs/vfx/dynamics.md

 **Dampening :** the inverse of “Bounciness”, a factor of energy absorption when a body collides with another.
 In terms of physics the energy loss by dampening is based on the two bodies dampening coefficient.

+**Roughness** : a property of the colliding surfaces that defines its evenness (or non-evenness) .
+Rough surfaces tend to alter the collision response of a body bounding on it.

 ## Physical Concepts in VFX